Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control

-To deal with these two risk functions simultaneously, we will consider a family of models $\T_\lambda$ parameterized by a two-dimensional vector $\lambda = (\lambda_1, \lambda_2) \in [0,1]^2$.
-The first parameter $\lambda_1$ is used to control the OOD detection.
-In particular, we use an OOD score, $\mathrm{OOD}(x)$, designed to be large when the input is predicted as out-of-distribution, and we use $\lambda_1$ as the threshold for declaring a point to be out-of-distribution.
-Next, we use a function $s(x,y)$, that controls which classes are in the prediction set, and we will threshold this function at level $\lambda_2$ to create prediction sets.
+We will abstain by outputing $\emptyset$ when the example is likely to be OOD based on an OOD detector $\mathrm{OOD}(x)$ and otherwise output prediction sets.
+If $\mathrm{OOD}(x) \geq \lambda_1$, we output $\emptyset$.
+Otherwise, as in conformal prediction, we use a score function $s(x,y)$ that controls which classes are in the prediction set, and threshold it at $\lambda_2$.
 Concretely, the set construction procedure is:

-These sets have a simple interpretation: when $T_\lambda(X)=\emptyset$, the example is deemed OOD.
-Otherwise, we return a set of labels that are guaranteed to include the true label with probability $1 - \alpha_2$.
-We will soon instantiate specific choices for the functions $\mathrm{OOD}(x)$ and $s(x,y)$ based on standard pre-trained deep learning models.
-With this notation in place, the output of our calibration procedure will be all pairs of $(\lambda_1, \lambda_2)$ that can control both the type-1 error of OOD detection, and the coverage conditional on prediction simultaneously.
+The output of LTT will be all pairs of $(\lambda_1, \lambda_2)$ that simultaneously control both the type-1 error of OOD detection, and the coverage conditional on prediction.

-Next, we specialize a multiple-testing method that takes advantage of the structure of our risk function.
-Notice that the risks are coordinate-wise monotonic, meaning

-and vice-versa when $\lambda_2$ varies with $\lambda_1$ fixed.
+We design a specialized multiple-testing method to take advantage of the coordinate-wise monotonicity of the risk.
+Notice that the risks are coordinate-wise monotonic, meaning if $\lambda_2$ is fixed, $\lambda_1^{(1)} \le \lambda_1^{(2)} \implies R_1\big((\lambda_1^{(1)},\lambda_2)\big) \leq R_1\big((\lambda_1^{(2)},\lambda_2)\big)$ and vice-versa when $\lambda_1$ is fixed.
 Furthermore, for a fixed $\lambda_1$, we are most interested in the smallest $\lambda_2$, and vice versa; this essentially defines a Pareto frontier between $R_1$ and $R_2$.